tus/tus-resumable-upload-protocol/protocol.md

 The `Entity-Length` header indicates the final size of a new entity in bytes.
 This way a server will implicitly know when a file has completed uploading.
-The value MUST be a non-negative integer.
+The value MUST be a non-negative integer or the string `streaming` indicating that the streams extension is used to send the entitie's length later.

 #### Requests